Ziang-Lu/Miscellaneous/Unit Tests/pytest for Python/pytest for Python.md

 *(Can be regarded as … functions?)*

-=> Fixtures can be used to do some useful work before/after a single test function / test module / test session.
+=> Fixture functions can be used to do some useful work before/after a single test function / test module / test session.

 <u>Scopes:</u> Run once

-* per test
+* per test function
 * per module
 * per session